Weekes-Rod/credit-risk-classification/README.md

-# Credit Risk Analysis Report
+# Module 12 Report

-## Overview
+## Overview of the Analysis
-This analysis aims to predict the credit risk of loans using a logistic regression model based on various loan attributes.

-## Instructions
-### Split the Data into Training and Testing Sets
-1. Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
-2. Create the labels set (y) from the “loan_status” column and create the features (X) DataFrame from the remaining columns.
-3. Split the data into training and testing datasets by using train_test_split.
+In this analysis, we aimed to develop machine learning models to predict credit risk based on financial information.
+The dataset provided contains various features related to loans, with the target variable being the loan status (0 for healthy loans, 1 for high-risk loans).

+### Purpose of the Analysis:
+The purpose of the analysis is to build predictive models that can accurately classify loans as healthy or high-risk based on the available financial information.

-### Create a Logistic Regression Model with the Original Data
+### Data Description:
-1. Fit a logistic regression model by using the training data (X_train and y_train).
-2. Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
-3. Generate a confusion matrix.
-4. Print the classification report.
-5. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-### Write a Credit Risk Analysis Report
-1. Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-2. Structure your report by using the provided report template, ensuring that it contains an overview of the analysis, the results, and a summary.
-3. Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.
+- The dataset includes financial information such as loan amount, interest rate, annual income, debt-to-income ratio, etc.
+- The target variable "loan_status" indicates whether a loan is healthy (0) or high-risk (1).
+- Basic information about the target variable:
+  - Healthy Loans (0): 18765
+  - High-Risk Loans (1): 619

+### Machine Learning Process:
+1. Data Preprocessing: We performed data cleaning and preprocessing to handle missing values and encode categorical variables.
+2. Model Selection: We experimented with various machine learning algorithms, including Logistic Regression, Random Forest, and Gradient Boosting.
+3. Model Evaluation: We evaluated the performance of each model using accuracy, precision, and recall metrics.

 ## Results
+### Logistic Regression Model:
-- **Accuracy**: 0.99
+- **Accuracy Score**: 0.99
-- **Precision**: 0.85
+- **Precision Score**: 0.85
-- **Recall**: 0.91
+- **Recall Score**: 0.91

 ## Summary
-The logistic regression model performs well in predicting credit risk.
-It achieves an accuracy of 0.99, indicating strong overall performance.
-The precision score of 0.85 for high-risk loans (label 1) suggests that among the loans predicted as high-risk, 85% are actually high-risk.
-The recall score of 0.91 indicates that the model correctly identifies 91% of the actual high-risk loans.
-Overall, these metrics demonstrate the model's effectiveness in identifying both healthy and high-risk loans.
-Based on these results, I recommend using this model for credit risk classification.
+- Among the models tested, the Logistic Regression model achieved high accuracy, precision, and recall scores, indicating its effectiveness in predicting credit risk.
+- Performance may vary depending on the specific problem we are trying to solve.
+For instance, if it is more critical to correctly predict high-risk loans (label 1), then models with higher recall scores for label 1 would be preferred.
+- Based on the results, we recommend further evaluation of the Logistic Regression model for credit risk prediction due to its overall superior performance.